The Black Cauldron (novel): Origins

-Plot summary
+Plot

 More than a year after the defeat of Arawn Death-Lord's army and death of his warlord the Horned King, Prince Gwydion calls allies to a council hosted by Dallben, one of Taran's guardians.
 Men are disappearing throughout Prydain, while an increasing number of the undead Cauldron-Born have joined Arawn's forces.
 At the council, Gwydion reveals an elaborate plan to steal the Black Cauldron, the magical artifact used to create the Cauldron-Born, from Arawn.
 King Morgant will lead the main force in an attack on Arawn's stronghold of Annuvin, while a smaller raiding party led by Gwydion breaks off to enter by a mountain pass known only to Coll that will allow them to steal the cauldron undetected.
 Three men have been designated to remain behind with pack animals to serve as a rearguard and secure the retreat: Adaon, the warrior son of chief bard Taliesin; Taran; and Ellidyr, Prince of Pen-Llarcau, who is arrogant, wiry, strong, and threadbare.
 Ellidyr disdains Taran for his place on the farm and his unknown parentage.
 Taran envies Ellidyr for his noble birth, despite Dallben's counsel that that youngest son of a minor king has only "his name and his sword".
 Both are dismayed to share a role with no chance for glory.

 In spite of the growing feud between Taran and Ellidyr, all goes smoothly until Gwydion's raiders find that the cauldron has disappeared.
 The company rejoins the rearguard in haste to escape the newly-deployed Huntsmen of Annuvin.
 Meanwhile, the uninvited Princess Eilonwy and man/beast Gurgi have caught up with the quest from behind.
 Gwydion and Coll are split off from the party but, thanks to Doli of the Fair Folk, all others find refuge underground in a Fair Folk waypost maintained by Gwystyl.
 From Gwystyl and his pet crow, Kaw, the companions learn that the cauldron has been stolen by the three witches Orddu, Orwen and Orgoch, who reside in the bleak Marshes of Morva.
 When they depart the waypost, Ellidyr rides southward, determined to retrieve the cauldron single-handedly.
 With the Huntsmen abroad, Adaon leads Taran, Eilonwy, Gurgi, Doli, and the wandering bard Fflewddur Fflam in pursuit of Ellidyr.
 When they are attacked and scattered, Adaon is mortally wounded and Taran inherits his brooch, whose gift and burden is prophetic dreams and visions.
 With its guidance, he gathers and leads all but Doli toward the Marshes.
 From the fringe, Taran guides his small party through the Marshes to temporary safety and leads a pursuing band of Huntsmen to their deaths.